jwhudnall/Veritasearch/README.md

   <img src="https://raw.githubusercontent.com/jwhudnall/Springboard-Capstone-1/main/static/images/readme-images/veritas-suggested-searches.jpg" alt="Veritas Search Suggestions" width="250px">

-- **How it Works Section** - I added this to help the user understand what was going on behind the scenes.
+- **"How it Works" Section** - I added this to help the user understand what was going on behind the scenes.
 I believe it's a good high-level overview for those that don't read this documentation:

   <img src="https://raw.githubusercontent.com/jwhudnall/Springboard-Capstone-1/main/static/images/readme-images/veritas-how-it-works.jpg" alt="Veritas How it Works" width="250px">